 🍽 Equipment Needed

-- A dehydrator – I like to use my big Excalibur Dehydrator or my smaller, cheaper dehydrator.
+- A Food Dehydrator – I like to use my big Excalibur Dehydrator or my smaller, cheaper dehydrator.
 (You can also make this in the oven.)

-Dehydrating a perfect summer watermelon and making it into sweet, chewy, watermelon jerky is so easy.
+Dehydrating a perfect summer watermelon and making it into sweet, yummy dehydrated watermelon slices is so easy.

 You can cut the watermelon up however you find to be the easiest – I like to cut it in half and then from there into quarters.
 (I like to put a layer of dish towels under my cutting board because watermelon juice makes a huge, sticky mess.)
 (Picture 1 – 2)

 After slicing the watermelon into quarters, slice the skin and rind off in chunks, trying to get as much of it as possible.
-(Picture 3) I like to then save the rind to make candied watermelon rind, watermelon rind preserves, or watermelon rind pickles.
-(These are an acquired taste.)
+(Picture 3) I like to then save the rind to make candied watermelon rind, watermelon rind preserves, pickled watermelon rind, or fermented watermelon rind pickles.
+Remove any watermelon seeds.

-I like to cut these slices one more time so the pieces are not too big.
+I then like to cut the quarter-inch slices in half across the middle so that the pieces are not too big – about 2-inch slices.
 (Picture 6)

-If you check on the watermelon throughout the dehydration process, there will be three main stages: still normal watermelon, dried out and a little puffy, and ready to eat – chewy but snaps if you bend it.
+If you check on the watermelon throughout the dehydration process, there will be three main stages: still normal watermelon, dried out and a little puffy, and then ready to eat – chewy but snaps if you bend it.
+Flip the watermelon slices over halfway through the dehydrating process to prevent sticking to the dehydrator trays.

 🙋♀️ Frequently Asked Questions

 You can make candied watermelon rind, watermelon rind pickles, and watermelon rind preserves.
-Watermelon pickles and candied rind in small amounts are pretty good – they are not everyone’s cup of tea though.
+You can also make watermelon rind tzatziki!

 🍲 Serving Size